 Are you fit enough to foster children?

-The first question you need to ask yourself before considering applying to be a foster carer is are you fit and well enough to foster?
-Because fostering children can be emotionally and physically demanding.
+The first question you need to ask yourself before considering applying to be a foster parent is are you fit and well enough to foster?
+Because fostering a child can be emotionally and physically demanding.